TheRobotCodingMan/Calcu-basic/README.md

 ## Welcome to Calcu-Basic
 Calcu-basic is a C++ application that lets you calculate basic arithmetic operations.
 The purpose of our project is to let people modify our calculator and also make different results.
 ## Prerequisites for using our project
-You need to learn C++ basics to understand the code, and we'll explain some of the code.
-But if you know c++, you probably know how the calculator works.
+You need to learn C++ basics to understand the code, but if you know c++, you probably know how the calculator works.
 ## Issues
 For more info, visit https://github.com/TheRobotCodingMan/Calcu-basic/issues.
 ## How to compile code?